 6 Best Practices for Accepting (or Declining) a Job Offer

-Accepting or declining a job offer is a delicate matter that must be met with measured doses of assertiveness and professionalism.
+Accepting or declining a job offer is a delicate matter, one that must be met with measured doses of enthusiasm, politeness and professionalism.
 Yes or no, your answer needs to contain certain key pieces of information.
-To help you out, here are six best practices when preparing to accept or decline a job offer.
+To help you out, here are six simple best practices when preparing to accept or decline a job offer.

 Know Your Worth

-Knowing what your experience, education and skills are worth on the market today is crucial, especially if you’re entertaining competing job offers—or if salary is a make-or-break issue for you.
-And if you’re not sure what you can reasonably ask for, there are free online salary calculators that can help you out.
+Knowing what your experience, education and skills are worth on the market today is crucial, especially if you’re deciding between competing job offers—or if salary is a make-or-break issue for you.
+Not sure what you can reasonably ask for?
+No problem.
+There are a number of free online salary calculators to help you figure it out.

-Your best bet is to set a range before going into a salary negotiation—for instance, by asserting that you're willing to negotiate between $50,000 and $60,000 in base salary.
-You’ll thank yourself later, because that range gives you some leverage to negotiate if the company comes back with an offer that’s toward the lower end of your specified range.
+Your best bet is probably to settle on a salary range that you think is acceptable before entering into a negotiation.
+You might assert, for instance, that you're willing to negotiate anywhere between $50,000 and $60,000 in base salary.
+You’ll thank yourself later, because that range gives you some leverage to negotiate if the company comes back with an offer that’s toward the lower end of the spectrum.

 Prepare for Both Scenarios

-Try to arrive at a sense of the conditions that must be met—in terms of salary, benefits, paid time off, remote work options and more—in order for the job to be the right fit for you.
-Write these down, and use them as the basis for your decision to accept or reject a job offer.
+Try to arrive at a sense of the conditions that must be met—in terms of salary, benefits, paid time off, remote work options and all the rest—in order for the job to be the right fit for you.
+Put these down in writing, then use them as the basis for your decision to accept or reject a job offer.